 When Mr. Copperfield filed a motion to dismiss the suit, contending that no patent existed, Mr. Roller filed an amended complaint.
 This time he alleged that Mr. Copperfield and several other individuals had conspired to murder him.
 The court noted that the plaintiff hadn't cited any facts to support his claim and that he had a long history of filing frivolous suits, including previous claims against Mr. Copperfield.
 The court dismissed Mr. Roller's suit and barred him from filing any similar claims in the future.

 04But My Fantasies Never Came True!

-The court ruled in favor of Anheiser-Busch.
-It determined that the images in the ads constituted puffing, not fraud.
+The court didn't buy Overton's claims and ruled in favor of Anheiser-Busch.
+It determined that the images in the ads didn't constitute fraud but were simply puffing.
 It also found that the brewery had no duty to warn the plaintiff since the risks of alcoholic beverages are widely known.
-It wasn't clear what injuries Overton had sustained from watching the ads.
-Perhaps he suffered emotional stress from unfulfilled fantasies.

 05It's Your Fault I Look Like You!